contentjet/contentjet.github.io/src/documentation/API.md

 ### Client Credentials Grant

-The [Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4) flow is used when authenticating with the backend as a client.
-This form of authentication grants read-only access to the entire project the client was created under.
+The [Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4) flow is used when authenticating with the backend as a Client.
+This form of authentication grants read-only access to the entire project the Client was created under.

 To use this flow you must have first created a Client in your project.
 This can be done via the UI by going to **Project Settings** then **API**.
 Note only users with admin rights to the project will be able to create Clients.

-Once you have created a client you can use the **clientId** and **clientSecret** to authenticate.
+Once you have created a Client you can use the **clientId** and **clientSecret** to authenticate.
 Be sure to change `<your-project-id>` in the URL to the id of your project.

 Request: